 Burnaby Village Entertainment

-For a sample of what to expect, here is the performance schedule for July 1st at Burnaby Village in 2018:
+Below is the performance schedule for July 1st at Burnaby Village in 2019:

 Burnaby Village is located at 6501 Deer Lake Avenue just off Canada Way at the edge of Deer Lake Park.